wpeka/gdpr-cookie-consent/README.md

 - Get visitor consent for cookies using a fully customizable cookie consent bar on your website.
 Helps you comply with <acronym title="European Union General Data Protection Regulation">EU GDPR</acronym>.
 - Display a fully customizable notice with a 'Do Not Sell' link on your website.
 Helps you comply with <acronym title="California Consumer Protection Act">CCPA</acronym>.
+- Supports WPML so your translation needs are covered.

 > This plugin is the closest that I have found to complying with all of the new regulation guidance and is the easiest to implement.
 >